-Theresa brings a warm, empathetic and genuine approach to her work with clients.
-Her therapeutic style fundamentally aims to assist clients to develop insight into their presenting problems, working with clients and their expanding knowledge of themselves to generate individually workable solutions.
+Theresa is a warm and empathetic clinician who has a collaborative therapeutic style.
 Theresa views the process of therapy as a partnership designed to empower clients to identify and understand individual patterns of self-defeating thoughts and actions and learn strategies to overcome these in order to improve overall wellbeing and quality of life.
 Theresa works hard to tailor her therapeutic approach to each individual, assisting clients to identify their personal strengths and use these in achieving their personal therapy goals.

 Theresa has experience working with families, young people and adults.
 Theresa sees clients presenting with a wide range of issues:

-- Anxiety disorders (incl. social anxiety, panic attacks, specific phobias, health anxiety)
+- Anxiety disorders (incl. social anxiety, panic attacks, specific phobias, obsessive compulsive disorder, health anxiety)

 - Emotion regulation difficulties